 After almost five years in South Texas, in January of 2002, Connie &I accepted positions working at the U.S. Fish & Wildlife Service’s Washington D.C.
 Headquarters’ office.
 We spent seven years working at the “Washington Office” as Program Analysts for our programs – Connie’s being on the Budget side, and mine in Facility Management. .
 With the Fish & Wildlife’s Facility Management focus moving to a more automated database structure, the move to Washington was a great career move for the both of us.

 In June of 2008, and after over six years in the Washington, D.C. area, Connie & I accepted positions at the U.S. Fish & Wildlife Service’s Southeast Regional Headquarters’ office in Atlanta, Georgia.
-Connie is responsible for tracking Facility Maintenance Budgets, and I worked as the Regional Branch Chief of Facilities.
-The Southeast Region has over 130 National Wildlife Refuges in ten Southeast States plus Puerto Rico and the Virgin Islands – many of which we have the opportunity to visit and experience.
+Connie was responsible for tracking Facility Maintenance Budgets, and I worked as the Regional Branch Chief of Facilities.
+The Southeast Region has over 130 National Wildlife Refuges in ten Southeast States plus Puerto Rico and the Virgin Islands – many of which we have had the opportunity to visit and experience.

 At the end of December 2012, and after 28 years of Federal Service, I decided to retire, and in March of 2019, Connie finally retired.
-We live in Middle Georgia on our 15 acre ‘Slice of Heaven’ where our days are spent mostly outside doing various projects such as hunting deer and turkey or doing food plot or yard maintenance.
+We now live in Peach County (Middle Georgia) on our 15 acre ‘Slice of Heaven’ where our days are spent mostly outside doing various projects such as maintaining our property, hunting deer and turkey or doing food plot or yard maintenance.
 Many days are spent just relaxing poolside or enjoying a cool drink at our outside bar & grill, or camping at state parks in our Motorhome.

 Connie and I have been together for over 40 years, have 13 grandchildren, and a goofy little dog…..
 Griffin!